salesforce/eslint-plugin-lwc/docs/rules/no-rest-parameter.md

 # Disallow usage of the rest parameter syntax (no-rest-parameter)

-The [rest parameter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) syntax was introduced in ECMAScript 2015.
-Since this syntax is invalid on older browsers, it needs to get transpiled down to ES5.
-The generated code loops over the `arguments` to create a new array object, which can slow down performance.
-Instead, copy `arguments` using `Array.prototype.slice.`
+The [rest parameter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/rest_parameters) syntax was introduced in ES6.
+In older browsers, this syntax is transpiled down to ES5.
+The resulting code loops over `arguments` to create a new array object, which causes performance issues.
+If your app supports older browsers, copy `arguments` using `Array.prototype.slice` instead.

 ## Rule details